grid-line

 The states with the highest percentage of adults with symptoms of anxiety or depression are Arkansas, Kentucky, and Louisiana.

-There are also increased mental health concerns when it comes to children and teenagers.
+There's also increased mental health concerns when it comes to children and teenagers.

 Some teens are advocating for “mental health days” in order to be able to take a day off from the stress of school.